UNSW-ZZSC9020/GitHub/README.md

 There are two ways to authenticate with GitHub when you are working on your machine:

 1. Use your username and password every time.
-2. Authenticate using your SSH key which effectively links a particular machine to GitHub.
+2. Authenticate using your SSH key, which effectively links a particular machine to GitHub.

-Option 1 can get quite tedious so we will be using the second option.
-If you are using Microsot Windows, skip steps 1 to 4 below, install [PuTTYgen](https://www.puttygen.com/) then use it for steps 5 and 6.
-Open a terminal and run the following commands in terminal (use the email you have used for GitHub):
+Option 1 can get quite tedious, so that we will be using the second option.
+If you are using Microsoft Windows, skip steps 1 to 4 below, install [PuTTYgen](https://www.puttygen.com/) then use it for steps 5 and 6.
+Open a terminal and run the following commands in the terminal (use the email you have used for GitHub):

-1. `ssh-keygen -t rsa -C "github_email@example.com"`
+1. `ssh-keygen -t rsa -C “github_email@example.com”`
 2. Hit Enter three times to accept the default location and skip the password creation step.
 (You can ignore the output of this command)
 3. cat ~/.ssh/id_rsa.pub
 4. Copy the entire output of the above command, including the ssh-rsa at the start